-We’re starting off our 25th reunion year with a great event in Washington, DC — a wreath-laying ceremony at the Tomb of the Unknown Soldier at 1615 on Saturday, 24 May 2014.
-If we have enough interest, we’ll also have the Fife & Drum Corps and the US Army Drill Team perform prior to the ceremony.
+We started off our 25th reunion year with a great event in Washington, DC — a wreath-laying ceremony at the Tomb of the Unknown Soldier on Saturday, 24 May 2014.
+The Fife & Drum Corps and the US Army Drill Team performed prior to the ceremony.

-COL James Markert (H2 ’89) is the Regimental Commander, 3d US Infantry Regt, “The Old Guard”, and he has coordinated with Dave Kammen (F1, ’89), Director of Operations & Plans at Arlington National Cemetery, for this event.
-We did this last year with about 30 classmates attending, and we’re hoping for an even bigger turnout this year.
+COL James Markert (H2 ’89) was the Regimental Commander, 3d US Infantry Regt, “The Old Guard”, at the time and he coordinated with Dave Kammen (F1, ’89), Director of Operations & Plans at Arlington National Cemetery, to schedule this event.

 The New York Times featured the Finken’s in a recent article about how families carry on in the years after a loss.

 The moment capsulized one family’s self-guided journey through loss.
 Over six years, Mrs. Finken and her daughters, ages 14, 12 and 10, have struggled through different phases of mourning, sometimes together, sometimes on individual calendars.
 But the one constant has been their determination to remember, without letting memory become a millstone.